ajarifi/ajarifi.github.io/_pages/update.md

   Selected as the second best presenter in Intl.
 Conference of APFB2020

 * (2021, 03, 01) <button class="btn--article">Job</button><br>
-  Moving from Japan to Korea: <br>
-  Working as a postdoc in APCTP, Pohang, Korea.
+  Moving from Japan to Korea: Working as a postdoc in APCTP, Pohang, Korea.

 * (2020, 10, 01) <button class="btn--article">Job</button> <br>
   Working as a postdoc in RCNP, Osaka University.